microluxe20/microluxe20/README.md

 Microluxe20 comes with a pre-designed campaign setting, named "Terador".
 The lore/mythos can be found [here](src/markdown/microluxe20_lore.md).
 A complete map can be found [here](map/Terador-complete.png).
 If you are interested in reading about the available races of Terador, check out [this](src/markdown/microluxe20_races.md).
 Otherwise, feel free to use your own setting and races!

 ## Downloads
-You can download the latest release [here](https://github.com/kgrubb/microluxe20/releases/latest)!
+The latest release can be downloaded [here](https://github.com/kgrubb/microluxe20/releases/latest)!

 ## Contributing

-**NOTICE:** OSX is currently not supported (or advised) for compiling PDFs.
+**NOTICE:** OSX is currently not supported (or advised) for compiling the PDFs.
 This project's build process depends on gulp-markdown-pdf, which wraps markdown-pdf.
 When compiling the PDF files, the filesize of the PDF gets ridiculously huge.
 There is an open issue [here](https://github.com/alanshaw/markdown-pdf/issues/37), explaining that its an OSX-only PhantomJS issue, documented [here](https://github.com/ariya/phantomjs/issues/10373).

 If you want to contribute to the game's handbooks, please do the following: